-The first 2014 Community Arts Show “Wheels” opened on January 23, 2014 and will be up through March 8th.
+The second 2014 Community Arts Show “Pathways” opened on March 13, 2014 and will be up through April 26th.
 There is a diverse group of works by many artists.
 Come by and see the work and vote for your favorite work.
-Original work … Continue reading
+Original works … Continue reading

 The Healing Arts Project opened in May 2013 and featured works by artists dealing with mental health and addition issues .The Healing Arts Project, Inc. - HAPI – provides an avenue for persons in mental health and addiction recovery to … Continue reading